Is Witr prayer Wajib (mandatory)?

 (Sayidina) Amr ibn al-Aas addressed the people on Friday saying: Abu Basrah informed me that the Prophet ﷺ said, ‘Indeed, Allah has increased the prayer for you.
 It is the Witr prayer.
 So, pray it between the Isha and Fajr prayers.’
 (Musnad Ahmad Sahih, 23851).

-The Hadith is authentic.
+Further, the Hadith is authentic.
 It is narrated in numerous original Hadith collections.
-Imam al-Haythami commented upon it and asserted that one of the two narrations in the Musnad of Imam Ahmad has sound narrators.
+As a result, Imam al-Haythami commented upon it and asserted that one of the two narrations in the Musnad of Imam Ahmad has sound narrators.
 He was, in fact, more specific and identified almost all of the narrators in the chain as narrators of Imams al-Bukhari or Muslim.

 رَوَاهُ أَحْمَدُ وَالْطَبَرَانِيُّ فِي الْكَبِيرِ، وَلَهُ إِسْنَادَانِ عِنْدَ أَحْمَدَ أَحَدُهُمَا رِجَالُهُ رِجَالُ الصَّحِيحِ خَلَا عَلِيَّ بْنَ إِسْحَاقَ السُّلَمِيَّ شَيْخَ أَحْمَدَ وَهُوَ ثِقَةٌ. (مجمع الزوائد ومنبع الفوائد)